 What’s wrong this model

-The reality is that Wetherspoons have simply realised the massive potential of marketing, not only for forging external opinion and creating awareness, but for also for driving the internal cultures and practices of the company.
+The reality is that Wetherspoons have simply realised the massive potential of marketing, not only for forging external opinion and creating awareness but for also for driving the internal cultures and practices of the company.

 But the did make me think.
 Your traditional business model probably looks something like this:

 To work this way you need systems and procedures that allow for expansion and continuity.
-You’ll even need sales and marketing to raise awareness and generate revenue, while also needing a healthy cash flow to fund it all.
+You’ll even need sales and marketing to raise awareness and generate revenue, while also requiring a healthy cash flow to fund it all.
 But is this the only way?